henryhawke/mcp-titan/docs/setup-and-tools-guide.md

-# Titan Memory MCP Server — Setup & Tooling Guide
+# HOPE Memory MCP Server — Setup & Tooling Guide

-This guide is the canonical reference for installing, configuring, and operating the Titan Memory MCP server.
+This guide is the canonical reference for installing, configuring, and operating the HOPE Memory MCP server.
 It assumes no prior context beyond a fresh clone of the repository and walks through day-one setup all the way to issuing MCP tool calls.
+Legacy Titan notes remain for backwards compatibility with existing deployments.

 ## 1. Environment Checklist